|Rank||Product||Highlights||Trial / Warranty|

 - Density– Firm

-The Leesa is quite simply one of the most comfortable pillows that you’ll ever rest your head on.
-The amazing feel of the patented Avena polyfoam that provides soft and supportive comfort is definitely an asset to a restful sleep, working well with nearly any sleep position..
+The Leesa is quite simply one of the most comfortable pillows that you’ll ever rest your weary head on.
+The amazing feel of the patented Avena polyfoam that provides soft and supportive comfort is definitely an asset to a restful sleep, working well with nearly any sleep position.
 A protective washable cover, effective cooling design, and easy comfort help define the assets of this product and make it a top selling product.
-With a company who stands by its products with satisfaction guarantees, you can rest assure that the quality and materials used in the construction are a top notch.
+With a company who stands by its products with satisfaction guarantees, you can rest assured that the quality and materials used in the construction are a top notch.
 There’s practically nothing to complain about here.
 The Leesa pillow makes bold claims and delivers on all of them.
 Try it out for a few nights and prepare to get addicted.
+You’ll never even consider going back to another pillow ever again.

 - Instant response foam comfort